Firestone82/kelvin/README.md

 If you find any bugs in Kelvin or want to suggest new features and improvements, please file an [issue](https://github.com/mrlvsb/kelvin/issues/new).

-You can find documentation on how Kelvin works and how to contribute to it at [docs](https://mrlvsb.github.io/kelvin/).
+You can find documentation of Kelvin's internal workings and how to contribute in [docs](https://mrlvsb.github.io/kelvin/).